- You will need…a pumpkin, a sturdy pan, a fork, a sharp knife, cutting board, coffee filters, a colander (strainer) and a food mill or sieve.

 space.
 Most recipes use 2 cups mashed pumpkin pulp so freezing the pulp in 2 cup packages is a big

-• Remember there are no preservatives or additives in this freshly processed farm fresh pumpkin.
+time saver plus there is less waste of time, energy and product. - Remember there are no preservatives or additives in this freshly processed farm fresh pumpkin.
 This

 is a fresh natural good for you food product rich with antioxidants.
 Without the preservatives it will